MinikubeAddon/frasajaImage/README.md

 # Watchpod &middot; ![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg)

-Watchpod is a minikube addon that detects file changes and automates the build and deployment process of local k8 nodes
+Watchpod is a minikube addon that detects file changes, then automates the build and deployment of local k8 nodes

 ## Demo